adams-selin/WRFV433_chem_lda/README.md

 ## LDA version

-This is WRF-Chem v4.3.3 with LDA included, as 'delivered' by Nick on June 15, 2022.
+This is WRF-Chem v4.3.3 with LDA included.

-Becky is adding a branch to write out entrainment data from KF.
+Becky has added a branch to write out entrainment data from KF.
+That is the output_entrainment branch.